 As at August 2017, there are no decompression chamber facilities in the Fiji Islands, though plans are underway to remedy this.
 Get your DAN insurance here.

 Nadi is the international airport on Fiji, and Fiji Airways (used to be called Air Pacific) flies directly to Brisbane, Sydney, Melbourne, Auckland, Christchurch, Hong Kong, Honolulu, Los Angeles and some of the smaller regional islands such as Vanuatu.
 Virgin and Jetstar fly from Australia, and Qantas and Air NZ have flights to LA which stop off at Nadi.

-If you are travelling from Australia you can connect to Nadi through Sydney, Melbourne or Brisbane using Fiji Airways, Qantas or Virgin Australia.
+If you are traveling from Australia you can connect to Nadi through Sydney, Melbourne or Brisbane using Fiji Airways, Qantas or Virgin Australia.

-If you are travelling from the United States or Canada, you can choose to fly direct from Los Angeles, or through Honolulu, Hawaii with Fiji Airways.
+If you are traveling from the United States or Canada, you can choose to fly direct from Los Angeles, or through Honolulu, Hawaii with Fiji Airways.

 If you are travelling from within Europe, you can connect through Hong Kong or Seoul with Fiji Airways or Korean Airways respectively.